Press Kit

 4 Stars… an accessible indie-pop sound that’s familiar but enjoyable because of the band’s enthusiasm and creativity… Canasta’s sense of what makes for quality music is evident with just one listen.

-— Jessica Tonti, The Pitt Times (Pittsburgh), January 23, 2006
+— Jessica Tonti, The Pitt Times (Pittsburgh, PA), January 23, 2006

 full text